carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > > ~~~
 > > {: .bash}
 > >
-> > If we were to run this script it would ask us for confirmation of redoing several steps because we already did all of these steps.
-If you want you can run it to check that it works, but it is not necessary if you did every step of the previous episode.
+> > If we were to run this script it would ask us for confirmation to redo several steps because we already did all of them.
+If you want to, you can run it to check that it works, but it is not necessary if you already completed every step of the previous episode.
 > {: .solution}
 >
 {: .challenge}